jeffreysharris/framer-sketch-firebase-boilerplate/README.md

 ### Extra-Credit: AnimaApp Auto-Layout

 While not required, the AnimaApp Auto-Layout plugin for Sketch will enable you to maximize the potential of this workflow:
-* Position and size your Framer elements by percentage
+* Position and size your Framer elements by percentages
 * Maintain Align.top/bottom/etc.
 * Add offset values for any Auto-Layout property.

 ### To Do

 * Support for multiple Sketch Pages
+* Add ad hoc text styles
 * True Flexbox layout in Framer